 “There are people who believe that the stone markers along the road used to be giants,” said Swedish writer Olaus Magnus (1544-1557) in his monumental study Historia de Gentibus Septentrionalibus (History of the Northern People, 1555).

 But… Giants aren’t trolls, are they?
 Well, not in the sense of the word that we know it today.
 In the past, however, “troll” is thought to have encompassed a whole lot more than it does in its modern-day meaning.

 “Troll” is a word with a puzzling past.
 So let’s begin tracking the elusive Norwegian troll at its root, literally.

 Trolls originated in Norse mythology and folklore, and the creatures are a cornerstone of Nordic legends.

 From the first written records pertaining to Nordic countries, the image of trolls was commonly that of a monstrous (and usually evil) being associated with magic.

-Though the exact etymology of the word hasn’t been fully constructed, there are certain North Germanic origins considered to be probable parent words.
+Though the exact etymology of the word hasn’t been entirely constructed, there are specific North Germanic origins considered to be probable parent words.